blackducksoftware/hub/README.containers.md

 ### Alternate Host Name Environment Variables

-There are times when running in other types of orchestrations that it is useful to have host names set for these containers that are not the default that Docker Compose or Docker Swarm use.
-These environment variables can be set to override the default host names:
+There are times when running in other types of orchestrations that any individual service name may be different.
+For example, You may have an external logstash endpoint which is resolved through a different service name.

+To support any such use case, these environment variables can be set to override the default service names:

 * logstash - $HUB_LOGSTASH_HOST